 “We’re advising those who need cash to quickly close on whatever debt or equity they’re currently debating, rather than trying to negotiate too hard.” —Silicon Valley VC

-Corporate VCs will be pressured to deprioritize BD, especially when investing happens off the balance sheet.
+Corporate VCs will be pressured to de-prioritize business development, especially when investing happens off the balance sheet.